Dissipation-enabled resonant adiabatic quantum state transfer: Entanglement generation and quantum cloning: Resonant dissipation-enabled excitation transfer and photon emission

 \section{Resonant dissipation-enabled excitation transfer and photon emission}

 This section summarizes basic properties of the recently presented adiabatic dissipation-enabled resonant excitation transfer processes \cite{at15} induced by a single-photon wave packet.
-It also extends these investigations to higher orders in the adiabatic parameter and discusses basic properties of the spontaneously emitted photon.
-Whereas implications of this generalization to excitation transfer probabilities are discussed in Sec. \ref{sec:TransferConditions}, Sec. \ref{sec:TransferEmittedPhoton} focuses on basic properties of the spontaneously emitted photon.
+The basic principle of these processes is schematically indicated in Fig.~\ref{fig:schema_transfer}.
+A quantum emitter initialized in state $\ket{s}$ is resonantly and adiabatically excited by a single-photon wave packet in state $\ket{\Psi_{in}}$ via one of two orthogonal transitions, i.e. the transition $e \leftrightarrow s$ of Fig.~\ref{fig:schema_transfer}.
+Adiabatic excitation means that the pulse duration of this photon wave packet is significantly larger than all other relevant physical time scales.
+If the impedance matching condition $\Gamma_{es} = \Gamma_{ef}$ between the two relevant spontaneous decay rates is fulfilled and if the quantum emitter is fully coupled to the optical waveguide, the spontaneous photon emission takes place deterministically via the transition $e \leftrightarrow f$ and the quantum emitter ends up in its final state $\ket{f}$.
+This section extends the investigation of adiabatic dissipation-enabled resonant excitation transfer processes to higher orders in the adiabatic parameter and discusses basic properties of the spontaneously emitted photon.
+Whereas implications of this generalization to excitation transfer probabilities are discussed in Sec.~\ref{sec:TransferConditions}, Sec.~\ref{sec:TransferEmittedPhoton} focuses on basic properties of the spontaneously emitted photon.